fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What are the differences between being a consultant and a direct employee within a company, when it comes to salary, job security, job position ?

+> Depending on your Seniority level (Junior, Mid, Senior), what type of employment should you choose from the aforementioned ones to get most of the benefits ?

 > Hey Fredrik I am looking at a job offer that interests me...
 I want to get hired but the company works closely with a recruiting agency so I would have to sign a contract with the recruiting agency...
 I really hate the idea that there has to be some 3rd party intermediary ripping me off while providing absolutely 0 value to me.
 I know this company because a friend works there.
 I contacted them directly but they forwarded me to the recruiting agency.
 I have some kind of weird animostiy towards recruiting agencies and I would rather be jobless while looking for another offer where I get hired by a company directly.
 In my mind these agencies are literal scam artist doing absolutely nothing for ME (while getting a cut from my wage) so I really do NOT want to sign that contract even tho I am almost certain that I am qualified for this position.
 Do you have any experience with this?

 > How is it possible that a website would cost over a billion?